 Robert received his Bachelor of Arts degree in Political Science and International Relations from the University of Arkansas in Fayetteville in 2016, and received his Juris Doctor, Cum Laude, from the University of Arkansas School of Law in Fayetteville in 2019.
 During law school, Robert was an articles editor for the Arkansas Law Review and published a comment on sovereign immunity law in Arkansas.
 He also completed externships for Justice Courtney Hudson of the Arkansas Supreme Court, Chief Judge Ben Berry of the U.S. Bankruptcy Court for the Eastern and Western Districts of Arkansas, and Judge Timothy Brooks of the U.S. District Court for the Western District of Arkansas.

 Robert is an active member of the Northwest Arkansas community, and in his free time he enjoys traveling and spending time outdoors with his dog and his friends.
+He currently works out of the Fayetteville office.

 - Civil Litigation